Ken Kesey: A Review of the Life of Ken Kesey, Author Whose Book Inspired the Film That Enshrined Jack Nicholson | LIGHTS

 “The machine here to my left.
 It’s all cogs, gears, electricity and I think I should listen to it.
 I feel like drunk, like I’m lying down, dizzy.
 And then this room light like a big eye.
 His optic nerves go to the walls (…) It’s a quarter to one and I’m drugged out of my mind.
 Images of crazy colors ”.
 It is 1960.
 A 24-year-old young man is in a room at the Menlo Park Veterans Hospital, where he has come to be part of some scientific experiments organized by the North American government.
 He is alone in a room in the psychiatric wing of that hospital.
 There is only a table, a glass of water, a Wollensack tape recorder and a small window with bars.
 That young man who narrates his hallucinations aloud after participating in the test is called Ken kesey and has tried LSD there for the first time.
 “When I was asked to participate in these experiments with drugs, I believed that they could open a way for us to cure dementia, to overcome depression.
 That was what we thought they were doing “, he recalled years later in an interview.

-SIGHT: Michi Strausfeld: “The Boom ignored women, but the success of Isabel Allende opened the door to publishing houses”
+SIGHT: Michi Strausfeld: “The Boom ignored women, but the success of Isabel Allende opened the door to publishing houses for them”

 Until then, Kesey, the son of a Colorado farm family, was a source of pride for the conservative society of the time: a good son, a good student, a good athlete with a healthy life, and close to his childhood sweetheart.
 In 1957 he had graduated from the University of Oregon, where his family had moved, and shortly thereafter he studied creative writing at Stanford University.
 But in 1960, when he was already hallucinating, he wanted to increase his income by being part of a “guinea pig” program: the government paid him to consume LSD or mescaline and be analyzed.
 Those studies changed his life forever.
 “I didn’t smoke, I didn’t drink alcohol, I didn’t use drugs.
 And I went to Stanford on a scholarship from the Ford Foundation.
 I was preparing for the Olympics as a wrestler.
 But this is the US government… ”, Kesey recalled.
 Only years later did he learn that the CIA was behind it all.